kefilev/laravel-weather-service/README.md

 WEATHERSTACK_API_KEY=....
 ```

+`php artisan key:generate` to generate encryption key for Laravel

+`php artisan migrate` to create the database

 ## Running the app

 Make sure you have your server, php and mysql running (Latest XAMPP for example).
-Upload the content in the root folder and run in the console `php artisan migrate` to create the database.
 Then make sure you see the Laravel 12 homepage on the browser by visiting `http://localhost`.

 ## Subscribtion